danbev/learning-openssl/README.md

 int FIPS_mode_set(int on);
 int FIPS_mode(void);
 ```
 The above will set/get the global property.
-But there are depracated and just
+But these are depracated and just
 provided for legacy code.
 New code should use EVP_set_default_alg_properties.

 #### OpenSSL installation info